mjsamberg/digital-learning-program-development/webdev/css/week2/assignment.md

 ---

 ## Sample - Navigation
 Many of the items that we have discussed thus far can be summed up in a navigation bar.
 Review the code sample below.
-Notice that we use the ```<nav>``` container for the navbar, a ```<ul>``` because navigation is basically a list of links and a variety of the CSS tools we've discussed, including Flexbox and responsive principles to create this navigation bar.
+Notice that we use the ```<nav>``` container for the navbar, a ```<ul>``` because navigation is basically a list of links and a variety of the CSS tools we've discussed, including list stying, paddings and margins, Flexbox and responsive principles to create this navigation bar.

 <p class="codepen" data-height="265" data-theme-id="light" data-default-tab="result" data-user="mjsamberg" data-slug-hash="VwmPGbX" style="height: 265px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;" data-pen-title="ECI 519 - Nav Bar Demo">
   <span>See the Pen <a href="https://codepen.io/mjsamberg/pen/VwmPGbX">